kakao/buffalo/benchmark/README.md

 buffalo-gpu | 107.455 | 87.9746

 - In this experiment, we set number of iteration to 2.
-- We found that the smaller the batch size relative to the data size, the lower the GPU mode performance.

 ## Bayesian Personalized Ranking Matrix Factorization